-Legal provisions applicable to commercial leases concerning the duration and right of renewal to the benefit of the tenant and to service charges and work that can no longer be recharged to tenants are mandatory and cannot be contracted out by parties.
-Other legal provisions, which are not covered by the French Commercial Code but by the French Civil Code, are negotiable by parties.
+Are lease provisions regulated Legal provisions applicable to commercial leases concerning the duration and right of renewal to the benefit of the tenant and to service charges and work that can no longer be recharged to tenants are mandatory and cannot be contracted out by parties.
+Other or freely negotiable? legal provisions, which are not covered by the French Commercial Code but by the French Civil Code, are negotiable by parties.
 Most of the legal provisions applicable to residential leases are mandatory and cannot be contracted out by parties.